ehippy/blog/_posts/2025-06-30-ZeroCarbonBlog.md

 ---
 layout: post
-title: "Accidently Carbon-Neutral"
+title: "Accidentally Carbon-Neutral"
 categories: [infrastructure, sustainability]
 tags: [aws, carbon, static-sites, web-performance, ethics]
 featured_image: /images/gardenKid.jpeg
 ---

-I was a big hippie in college: birks, hacky sack, enironmental minor.
+I was a big hippie in college: birks, hacky sack, environmental minor.
 The whole deal.
 I've never been able to marry those halcyon days to the week to week technical work I've spent my career doing.
 Today, waiting on a little technical blocker, I thought about it some and went on a green-software micro-adventure.
 <!--more-->

 ### The Sustainable Web Manifesto
 [These folks](https://www.sustainablewebmanifesto.com/) created an outline for how they'd like to see the web stay green, and I can't see too much wrong with it.
 - **Clean** – powered by renewable energy
 - **Efficient** – uses the least energy and resources possible
 - **Open** – accessible, standards-based, and universally available